-- Deliver format: Five weeks online and limited to 10 students.
+- Delivery format: 4 weeks online and limited to 20 students.
 This course consists of pre-recorded lectures, assignments, and a final exam.

 ABOUT THE COURSE

 This is an introductory course in Computer Aided Design (CAD).
 CAD is a way to digitally create 2D drawings and 3D models of real-world products.
-CAD design is essential for many engineering disciplines; and in particular for BME students as it is a required tool by many medical companies.
-Having a certificate in CAD design will help all engineering students in obtaining design related jobs in industry.
+CAD design is essential across all engineering disciplines.
+Having a certificate in CAD design will help students and professionals obtaining design related jobs.

-The main goal for this course is to give students a practical experience in CAD design by working on various design problems.
+The main goal for this course is to give participants a practical experience in CAD design by working on various engineering design problems.
 The course was developed using the Creo Parametric 7.0 software application.

 At the successful completion of this course, participants will be able to: